On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Notation and Selmer Groups

 There is an exact, fully faithful, covariant functor $\mathbf{G}$ from $\mathcal{MF}_{\mO}$ to the category of finitely generated $\mO$-modules with a continuous action by $G_{K}$.
 Its essential image is closed under taking sub-objects and quotients.
-The essential image of $\mathbf{G}$ also contains quotients of lattices in Fontaine-Laffaille at $p$ representations.
+The essential image of $\mathbf{G}$ also contains quotients of lattices in Fontaine--Laffaille at $p$ representations.